Best Things to Do in Sydney in 4 Days: Complete Itinerary

-What are the best things to do in Sydney in 4 days
+How do you plan the best things to do in Sydney in 4 days?
+Sydney itinerary 4 days for first-time visitors

-Based on our own experience, we have put together this 4-day itinerary for the Sydney area, featuring the top sights and unforgettable experiences to help you make the most of your stay.
-Naturally, it includes a visit to the fabulous Taronga Zoo, home to many of Australia’s most iconic and unique animals!
+This 4-day itinerary for the Sydney area is based on our own experience and features top sights and unforgettable experiences to help you make the most of your stay.
+Naturally, the trip includes a visit to the fabulous Taronga Zoo, home to many of Australia’s most iconic and unique animals!

 St. Mary’s Cathedral | Photo: Travel In Culture